-This is the idea that the prophecies of Daniel and Revelation present a sweep of history extending from the time of the a Bible Teacher after a century and a half?
+This is the idea that the prophecies of Daniel and Revelation present a sweep of history extending from the time of the affirm or discard it.
+Had the time come to abandon an archaic doctrine?
+If we did abandon it, would we be repudiating our origin as a people of prophecy?
+Whatever cona Bible Teacher after a century and a half?